prof3ssorSt3v3/mad9034/docs/modules/week10/README.md

 # Week 10: Prototyping and Concept Testing

-::: warning Required Preparation
+::: warning Requirements
-For optimal engagement and understanding, please review this module before class.
+For optimal engaging and understanding of the course material, please review this module before class.
+In-class work is part of your grade.
+Make sure to utilize the time in class wisely for hands-on work and consultation with your professor.
 :::

 ## Learning Objectives